MultiCraft/repixture/mods/rp_mobs/API.md

 * `singlestep`: If true, this microtask will run for only 1 step and automatically succeeds (default: false)

 Every microtask needs to have `on_step` and either `on_finished` or `singlestep = true`.
+The `on_*` functions have parameters `self, mob` with self being a reference to the microtask table itself and `mob` being the mob object that is affected.

 ## Function reference